redis/redis-doc/topics/modules-api-ref.md

 * EROFS: operation in Cluster instance when a write command is sent in a readonly state.
 * ENETDOWN: operation in Cluster instance when cluster is down.
+* ENOTSUP: No ACL user for the specified module context
+* EACCES: Command cannot be executed, according to ACL rules

 Example code fragment: